yesnoruly/parcel-start/#src/fonts/readme.txt

-Put local fonts in this folder
+put here your fonts files